KikodaCode/kikoda-cdk-constructs/API.md

 ##### `WARNING` <a name="WARNING" id="@kikoda/cdk-constructs.AlarmLevels.WARNING"></a>

-Events that indicate service degredation, inefficency, and/or non blocking errors.
+Events that indicate service degradation, inefficiency, and/or non blocking errors.

 ---